gazebo-web/cloudsim/pkg/orchestrator/README.md

 ```

 # Services
 The `Services` interface allows you to manage services.
-Services are an abstraction which defines a policy on how to
+A Service is an abstraction that defines a policy on how to
 access `Pods`.
 - Services can be created by passing a `CreateServiceInput` instance to the `Create` method.
 - Services can be removed by using the `Delete` method.